Tardo/OdooTerminal/README.md

 | Install module                                      | `install -m mymodule`                                                 |
 | Create alias                                        | `alias -n myalias -c "print 'My name is: $1'"`                        |

-> Notice that a list is an string of values separated by commas.
-Example: "5, 15, 8" (quotes included) or can use array
+> A list is a string of values separated by commas, e.g. `"5, 15, 8"` (quotes included), or the array notation
-> notation [5, 15, 8]
+> `[5, 15, 8]`.

-> Notice that can call commands without 'named arguments', for example:
+> Commands can be called without named arguments, e.g.:
 > `create res.partner {name: 'Hipcut', street: 'Mystery street'}`.
-The rule is that 'unnamed arguments' fill values
-> following the order of the command arguments definition.
-So mix 'unnamed' with 'named' arguments can be done as long
+Positional arguments fill values in the order
-> as the order is maintained.
+> they are defined.
+Mixing positional and named arguments is supported as long as the declaration order is respected.

 ## Notes

-- This extension have a "preferences" page where you can add commands to run on every session.
-This is useful for example to load a remote script to extend the 'terminal' features or declare custom aliases.
+- The extension includes a **Preferences** page where you can add commands to run on every session.
+This is useful for loading remote scripts or declaring custom aliases.
-- This extension uses an internal context to extend the 'user context'.
-This 'terminal context' has by default the key 'active_test' = false (see issue #14 to get more information).
-This context only affects to terminal operations.
+- The extension uses an internal terminal context that extends the user context.
+By default it sets `active_test = false` (see issue #14 for details).
+This context only affects terminal operations.
-- The maximum buffered screen lines is set to 750.
-So, you can't see more than 749 records in the same query.
-This is necessary to avoid have a lot of nodes...
-One of the problems of use HTML elements to render the output :/
-- Can remap preferred key combination at chrome://extensions/shortcuts
+- The screen buffer is capped at 750 lines.
+Queries returning more than 749 records will be truncated.
+This limit exists to prevent excessive DOM node accumulation when rendering output as HTML.
+- Keyboard shortcuts can be remapped at `chrome://extensions/shortcuts`.

 ---